Digital Rights, Press Freedom, Defamation / Reputation

 The Court held that the decision to not cancel the license granted to the website could be challenged in court, but that the decision to refrain from cutting off the connection and to not ban it from broadcasting was not capable of challenge because it was not an administrative decision.
 The Court noted that the NTRA did not have the capacity to cut off the website’s connection because the broadcast takes place from different locations with different IP addresses, such as Hong Kong, the UK, and Costa Rica: only the courts in those locations could order the website’s broadcast to be shutdown.

 The Court set out the international and domestic legal framework relevant to the case, and referred to article 19 of the International Covenant on Civil and Political Rights and to a number of articles of the 2014 Egyptian Constitution.
 The Court noted that the protected rights to dignity and privacy (protected by articles 51, 57 and 59) and of artistic expression and creativity and freedom of the press (protected by articles 67, 70 and 71) conflict, and that the judiciary must ensure that when an administrative sanction is imposed, a balance is struck between the ability of the media to act as a window to free speech on one hand and preventing the abuse of those media channels by defaming or offending people or violating their privacy on the other.
 The Court emphasized that freedom of the press is closely related to the right to criticize and to the free flow of information, and that press freedom applies to all sorts of press and media, including digital media, and the opinions generated out of the interaction with it.
 The Court underlined that press freedom must not be restricted either through prior restraints or subsequent suppressive punishment.
-Additionally, the Court stated clearly that the right to freedom of expression through online platforms is closely linked to the right to connectivity guaranteed under article 11 of the 1789 French Declaration of the Rights of the Man and of the Citizen and the UN General Assembly Resolution No 59 of the year 1946 which states “freedom of information is a fundamental human right and is the touchstone of all the freedoms”.
+Additionally, the Court stated clearly that the right to freedom of expression through online platforms is closely linked to the right to connectivity guaranteed under article 11 of the 1789 French Declaration of the Rights of the Man and of the Citizen, article 19 of the Universal Declaration of Human Rights which disposes that “Everyone has the right to freedom of opinion and expression; this right includes freedom to hold opinions without interference and to seek, receive and impart information and ideas through any media and regardless of frontiers”, as well as the UN General Assembly Resolution No 59 of the year 1946 which states “freedom of information is a fundamental human right and is the touchstone of all the freedoms”.

 The Court held that the articles published on the website attacking Mansour did indeed ignore the well-established media standards and ethics by including inappropriate expressions and insults that deliberately targeted Mansour’s persona in an attempt to undermine and demean him within his work, life and society.
 It found that this undoubtedly goes beyond the limits of constructive criticism and freedom of expression.
 However, the Court held that cancelling licenses or shutting down media outlets should not be the way to respond to acts of insult and defamation as doing so would severely undermine media plurality and would contradict article 71 of the Constitution, which prohibits all forms of censorship on, confiscation, suspension or shutting down of Egyptian newspapers and media.